 At school: BYOD Bring Your Own Device

-At Northcote College, Years 9 – 12 are expected to have their own laptop or chromebook for learning at school and at home.
+At Northcote College, all students are expected to have their own laptop or chromebook for learning at school and at home.
 There is free wifi available at school for all students.
 Recommended device specifications.

 Please ask your homestay family before using the internet.
 Homestay arrangements do not include the use of the homestay computer or internet.
 If you are a person who uses the internet a lot, you may need to organise your own internet connection.
 There are internet cafes at the local shopping centres and computers are available at school for use during the lunchtimes.

 Being in a new country is an exciting experience.
 There are many new learning opportunities with changes in food, language and physical surroundings.
 There are many new people to meet.
 Sometimes the feelings of excitement can change to anxiety and stress because there are so many decisions to make.
 Everyone experiences some degree of cultural fatigue when they arrive in a new country.
 The good news is that over time you will get used to the new environment and things will become easier.
 Bringing photographs and other small things from home to decorate your room may help ease the transition into a new culture.

 The Auckland region is surrounded by some magnificent waterways.
 The physical nature of our country; the length of the coastline; the accessibility to rivers and lakes; the relative affordability of visiting a community pool and the popularity of private pools – all increase the need to be ‘WaterSafe’.